 - Variable name must be <250 characters always

-Now let’s see some of the types of variables
+Now let’s see some of the types of variables.

-A variable can be of these types
+A variable can be of either type.

 - Integer (positive numbers and negative numbers)